mendix/docs/content/en/docs/appstore/widgets/charts.md

 {{< figure src="/attachments/appstore/widgets/charts/chart-with-legend.png" width="450px" alt="Column chart.
 The legend list on right side is highlighted with red square." >}}

-This setting controls the visibility of a chart's legend block (highlighted with a red square).
+This setting controls the visibility of a chart's legend block (highlighted in the picture above).
 If set to **no**, then the legend block is hidden.

-#### 2.2.4 Y Axis Label and X Axis Label
+#### 2.2.4 X Axis Label and Y Axis Label

-These two properties control labels for each axis respectively.
+These two properties control labels for the X and Y axis respectively.

 #### 2.2.5 Grid Lines